By Low Yi Ern

 However, Hema’s time in Skillseed has not been without difficulties.
 She initially struggled with making sure she covered all the fine details within the paperwork that she did, and getting used to multi-tasking when it came to collaborating with others.
 With the friendly guidance and the collaborative efforts of her directors and colleagues, however, she has improved and become more detail-oriented, while also relying on her team for advice and peer reviewing of her work.

 Hema’s time at Skillseed has given her a new lens through which she views the world.
-She often catches herself unconsciously analysing the power dynamics of relationships around her, and is actively concerned with the social conditions of the with whom people she interacts.
+She often catches herself unconsciously analysing the power dynamics of relationships around her, and is actively concerned with the social conditions of the people she interacts.
 Whether it is through her work or her own travels, Hema is always learning about the unique stories of the people that she meets.
 Hema firmly believes in the importance of respecting every person as a human being, and constantly seeks to understand the journeys of different individuals across all walks of life.

 “At Skillseed, you often act as the in-between, and you have to learn to find common ground and navigate space between different community partners,” shares Hema.
 She often finds herself acting as a mediator between different community partners, and she has spent much time facilitating student discussions with various community partners.
 Having had the opportunity to work with people that stand passionately for their cause, she has also been inspired to do the same for the issues that she cares about.
 Hema co-founded her own social initiative, Vaangae Anna, that aims to break down social barriers between Singaporeans and migrant brothers in Singapore through community events.
 She thanks the Skillseed team for the support they have given and continue to give to her and Vaangae Anna till today!